 Coca-Cola is great at bug control it turns out but for different reasons than you might think.
 The sweet syrup of Coca-Cola and other soft drinks attract ants, which feed on the larva of pests that plague crops.
 A 2004 article by BBC News said In 2004, farmers in India even turned to using soft drinks as pesticides because they were cheaper than pesticides.
-If pests are a problem around your home, learn how to get rid of the most disgusting house bugs.

 The citric acid of Coca-Cola is believed to have the ability to lighten hair.
 The veracity of such claims is disputed but it hasn’t stopped people from trying.
-These professional stylists might have something to say about that.

 Much like removing rust, Coca-Cola can clean up cast-iron skillets in a jiffy.